-The 14 minute performance aims to highlight the unity of architecture within Hong Kong while educating the audience on Hong Kong’s history and cultural diversity.
-The kaleidoscope of effects include 14,894 dynamic lighting fixtures, Stella Ray YAGS producing thousands of high powered laser beams, world class pyrotechnics and a sound simulcast which is broadcast from popular viewing locations including ferries travelling to and from the city.
+The 14-minute performance aims to highlight the unity of architecture within Hong Kong while educating the audience on Hong Kong’s history and cultural diversity.
+The kaleidoscope of effects includes 14,894 dynamic lighting fixtures, Stella Ray YAGS producing thousands of high powered laser beams, world-class pyrotechnics and a sound simulcast which is broadcast from popular viewing locations including ferries travelling to and from the city.
 The simulcast can also be dialled into via mobile phone.
 The nightly show is programmed and coordinated via the Internet through Laservision’s Digital Data~Pump II show control systems which have been installed in all of the major buildings.

 The ‘ Symphony of Lights ‘ storyline

 The final show has taken over 3 years and 2 separate stages to complete.
 The final product is massive in a contemporary context and the dramatic harbour location affords a tranquil and endless reflection of the effects incorporated into the ‘new look’ Hong Kong.

 Despite evolving wealth and prosperity, Hong Kong has never lost its sense of cultural identity or its proud Chinese heritage.
 The show encapsulates this tradition through the use of ‘lucky’ Chinese red and gold colours.